From: Bama

 Date: 12-18-2004, 11:09 PM (33 of 33)

 i made it through our family Christmas party.
 We decided that since it would be hard to keep it on Christmas day like we always have with Mom & Dad.
 We celebrated early on Dec.
 11th.
 It felt really strange but now we can all spend Christmas at home with our children & grandchildren.
 This is the first yr since my DS got married 11 yrs. ago that she will be home.
 Her 7YO is excited that Santa doesn't have to wait until New Years to deliver presents this year.
+I am sure we will all be on the phone Christmas day.
+The only real problem is I have the whole meal to cook instead of 1 or 2 dishes.
+MGF I will be thinking of you & hope all goes well with your Dad.
+Barb

-Happiness is having time to sew!!
+Happiness is having time to sew!! |

 User: Mom of Six

-Member since: 11-03-2001
+Member since: 11-03-2001 Total posts: 1115 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-13949.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-13949.html